 Look at the next sermon you are involved in with a new understanding and it will open you to more of God’s blessings.

-Bob Hartley is a retired Anglican priest whose hobby is researching homiletics and teaching powerful preaching to small groups of clergy.
+The Rev. Robert Hartley is a retired Anglican priest whose hobby is researching homiletics and teaching powerful preaching to small groups of clergy.